edkrueger/eco395m-2022-fall/homeworks/5-homework.md

 ## Problem 1 - (100 points)
 You'll analyze the word frequencies of the complete works of William Shakespeare.

-When grading this problem, we'll execute the code by cloning your repo, running `cd eco395m-homework-5` repository and running `python3 code/shakespeare.py`.
+When grading this problem, we'll execute the code by cloning your repo, running `cd eco395m-homework-5` to open your repository and running `python3 code/shakespeare.py`.
+This will execute the code on the `main` branch.
 Depending on your Python installation, you may need to run it with `python3 code/shakespeare.py`.
 Because Python paths are relative to the location the _script is executed from_, it is essential to follow this instruction for execution.
 If your code does not execute properly with this command, it will be considered incomplete.